offbynull/coroutines/README.md

 Common pitfalls with versioning include...

- * Using different compilers (e.g. Oracle Java vs Eclipse Java Compiler) or using different versions of the same compiler (Oracle JDK 1.7 vs Oracle JDK 1.8) on the same code may produce different method versions -- the version number in the ```.coroutinesinfo``` file may change even though you didn't modify your code.
+ * Using different compilers (e.g. Oracle Java vs Eclipse Java Compiler) or using different versions of the same compiler (Oracle JDK 1.7 vs Oracle JDK 1.8) on the same code may produce different method IDs -- the ID in the ```.coroutinesinfo``` file may change even though you didn't modify your code.
 The bytecode generated between different compilers and compiler versions is mostly the same but also slightly different.
 These slight differences are what make the version change.
 To reduce headaches, follow the best practice of sticking to the same compiler vendor and version between your builds.
- * If the constants used by a method are changed, the method version may not change.
-The problem is that if the constant is loaded as a getstatic instruction instead of a ldc instruction, the value of the constant won't be factored into the method version.
-Future versions of the instrumenter may be updated to do multiple passes over classes to ensure these changes are properly mixed in to the method version.
+ * If the constants used by a method are changed, the method ID may not change.
+The problem is that if the constant is loaded as a getstatic instruction instead of a ldc instruction, the value of the constant won't be factored into the method ID.
+Future versions of the instrumenter may do multiple passes to properly mix in constants into the method ID.
- * If the version of a method changed but you've determined that no variables/operands manipulation is required, a placeholder ```ContinuationPointUpdater``` should still be added to ```CoroutineReader``` even though it does nothing.
-The placeholder makes sure that the method version gets updated internally on deserialization, so that if it gets re-serialized it will contain the updated method version.
-This is required if you ever end up having more than 1 method version (multiple ```ContinuationPointUpdater``` can be chained to handle this scenario).

 ## FAQ